 Summary:

-Recommendations made to sole proprietorships should only consider the suitability of the single business owner.
-Given the business is owned “solely” by one person, only their needs, goals, and financial status should be considered.
+Recommendations made to sole proprietorships should consider only the suitability of the single business owner.
+Because one person owns the business, only that person’s needs, goals, and financial situation apply.

-Recommendations made by financial professionals to limited partnerships are primarily focused on all general partners given their unlimited liability, but the needs and goals of limited partners are also considered.
+Recommendations made by financial professionals to limited partnerships focus primarily on the general partners (because of their unlimited liability), but the needs and goals of limited partners are also considered.

 Recommendations made by financial professionals to LLC members and S corporations must consider the suitability profiles of all members and shareholders.
-This is because of the pass-through of all gains and losses to investors, leaving both business forms without income or losses attributed to the business itself.
+This is because gains and losses flow through to the owners, rather than being taxed at the entity level.

-Recommendations made by financial professionals to C corporations will only consider the suitability profile of the company itself.
-This is because the C corporation is considered a “taxable entity,” given losses may not be passed through (although gains can be passed through).
+Recommendations made by financial professionals to C corporations consider only the suitability profile of the company itself.
+This is because the C corporation is a taxable entity and does not pass through losses (even though it can distribute gains).

 Sign up for free to take 8 quiz questions on this topic